AndreasSchachner/CY_Orientifold_database/README.md

-# CY_Orientifold_database
-Database for Calabi-Yau orientifolds
+# Database for Calabi-Yau reflection orientifolds

 ## New headline: